billmcspadden-riscv/pmake/README.md

 The main goals of pmake are:

-1. Exclusivelyu use python in the make specification file (usually referred to as "the makefile").
+1. Exclusively use python in the make specification file (usually referred to as "the makefile").
 1. Follow the "target - prerequistes - recipe" pattern that most versions of make use.
 1. Support common functions and variables used by GNU make so that learning how to write a pmake makefile (usually named 'Makefile.py') is not too ornerous.
 For example,